Argus-Media-RandD/OWL-Ontology-Visualizer/README.md

 ### Local VSIX Install

 1. In the project directory run `npm install`
-2. Build once with `npm run compile`
-3. Install VSCE if needed: `npm install -g @vscode/vsce`
-4. Package the extension: `vsce package`
-5. Install the VSIX into VS Code using either the command line `code --install-extension ./owl-ontology-visualizer-<version>.vsix` or the Command Palette action **Extensions: Install from VSIX...**
-    - Alternatively run `npm run deploy` (requires the `code` CLI) to package and install in one step
+2. Execute `npm run deploy` (requires the `code` CLI) to compile, package, and install the VSIX in a single step

 ## 📖 Usage